 There’s Lowcountry style seen in dishes like shrimp and grits and Frogmore stew.
 Then there’s just your typical “Southern” high-end restaurant food — cliches like fried green tomatoes or some fancy mac and cheese.
 In addition, there’s a true original like mustard-based barbecue and all that comes with it.

 On the other hand, you have the War Mouth, which may deserve a category all its own.
 It’s the food of the South Carolina outdoors, but with a fine-dining edge — but there are no white tablecloths to be seen.

 With a motto of “celebrating the pleasures of living where we do,” the one constant at The War Mouth is the desire to creatively redefine traditional South Carolina dishes.

 “It’s a love letter to the 803,” said Porter Barron, one of the partners behind The War Mouth.

-On the menu, you’ll find an SC special, chicken bog, served with their homemade onion sausage.
+On the menu, you’ll find an SC special, chicken bog, served with their homemade onion sausage recipe.
 There’s also quail cooked with curry in a light gravy.

-In addition, on the menu, you’ll find mustard-fried venison, a South Carolina sportsman’s standby.
+In addition, you’ll find mustard-fried venison, a South Carolina sportsman’s standby.
 The War Mouth also serves a catfish stew with corn sticks, local mushrooms, deviled eggs, and much more.

 It’s “camp food,” said Barron.